redstone-dev/maybot/README.md

 When you run `/rule x`, maybot will reply with the rule on that line number in `rules.txt`.

 ## Custom Bot Description
 In the same `bot-config` directory, you can add a `description.txt`.
-Whatever is in there will replace the default bot description when running `:help`.
+Whatever is in there will replace the default bot description when running `.help`.

 ## Other Config
 Make a `.env` file in the same directory as `bot_main.py` and add this to it: